-Understanding animal protection in food policy: A victim-based approach
+Understanding animal protection in food systems: A victim-based approach

 Grantham Scholar Frances Payne examines how ideas about victimhood influence how wild and farmed salmon are protected in food policy.